Get help today 888-685-5770 or sign up for 24/7 text support.

 Each AA group is essentially a spiritual entity whose higher purpose is to save those who still struggle with problem drinking by bringing their message of hope.

-Individual members who are able to should contribute financially to any needs the group has.
+Individual members who can contribute financially to any needs the group has.
 Public solicitation of funds, to support the AA group, individual members, or the overall AA movement, is unwise and can pull focus from the group’s collective success to material struggles.
 It is also important that individual AA group treasuries do not accumulate more money than what is required for specific AA purposes.

 9. There is No Central Organizing Body

 As little organization as possible should be used to maintain the group’s identity.
 Leadership should rotate.
 There are some elected positions, including a secretary for minutes and a committee, but these positions should frequently cycle.
-The trustees in the General Service Board in New York are custodians of the overall AA Traditions and Steps, and maintain contributions and public relations.
+The trustees of the General Service Board in New York are custodians of the overall AA traditions and Steps and maintain contributions and public relations.
 They also print the AA Grapevine However, the General Services Board has no authority over specific groups, and they do not govern; their focus is on serving AA as a whole.

 10. AA Remains Apolitical

-AA members should not use the group identity to express support or opposition to issues outside AA itself.
+AA members should not use the group identity to express support or opposition to issues outside of AA itself.
 These include political views, sectarian religion, or alcohol reform.
-AA opposes no one and exists to help people struggling with alcohol abuse.
+AA opposes no one and exists to help people struggling with alcohol misuse.

 12. Anonymity is the Spiritual Foundation of the Traditions